joshuavoydik/joshuavoydik/README.md

-- 👋 Hi, I’m @joshuavoydik
+- Hey, I’m @joshuavoydik
-- 👀 I’m interested in startups, traveling, and building things
+- I’m interested in startups, traveling, and building things
-- 🌱 I’m currently relearning python and leaning into generative AI stuff
+- Leaning into generative AI APIs and learning how to train models
-- 💞️ I’m looking to collaborate on startups and do angel investments
+- Looking to collaborate on startups and do angel investments
-- 📫 Send me an email, voydik@gmail.com
+- Send me an email, voydik@gmail.com

 <!---
 joshuavoydik/joshuavoydik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.